AdobeDocs/commerce-operations.en/help/configuration/cache/cache-types.md

 >[!INFO]
 >
->To use the `default` cache type, you do not need to modify `env.php` at all; you modify Magento's global `di.xml`.
+>To use the `default` cache type, you do not need to modify `env.php` at all; you modify Commerce's global `di.xml`.
 See [Low-level cache options](cache-options.md).

-You must specify a custom cache frontend either `app/etc/env.php` or Magento's global `app/etc/di.xml`.
+You must specify a custom cache frontend either `app/etc/env.php` or Commerce's global `app/etc/di.xml`.

 The following example shows how to define it in the `env.php` file, which overrides the `di.xml` file: